acenet-arc/vm-management/README.md

 ### setup/updating

 The same [`playbooks/manage_sites.yml`](playbooks/manage_sites.yml) playbook both updates and sets up sites as needed based on the settings in your inventory file.
-It can also restore sites from existing backups on different hosts.
-Port numbers and urls need to be considered when restoring sites on different hosts.
+See [`inventory-example.yml`](inventory-example.yml) for details on what should be in your inventory file.
+This playbook can also restore sites from existing backups on different hosts.
+Port numbers and urls need to be considered when restoring sites on different hosts as Port numbers need to be unique within a host and URLs will necessarily need to be different from the original site.

   `$ ansible-playbook -i ./inventory.yml -l website_hosts ./playbooks/manage_sites.yml`